top of page

 • Cystic and Zonular Tufts

-Dr Ben Wild The retina is located at the back surface of the inside of the eye.
+Dr Ben Wild Overview The retina is located at the back surface of the inside of the eye.
 Its main function is to detect and transmit the sensation of light to the brain for interpretation.
 Attached to the retina is the vitreous humor.
 The vitreous humor is a large scaffold of gel that helps keep the eye inflated and extends from the retina all the way to the lens of the eye.
 Sagittal view of a healthy eye.
 A retinal tuft is an abnormality present at birth (congenital) that is often in one of two main forms; cystic and zonular tufts.
 Cystic tufts are seen as elevated white bumps in the peripheral retina in 5% of people and are formed of glial cells that are strongly attached to both the retina and the vitreous gel.
 Zonular tufts occur when a zonule, zonules being the cables that hold the lens of the eye in place, attaches to the retina instead of the ciliary body muscle.
 This attachment site usually leads to traction and pulling of the retina.
 Zonular tufts can be seen in up to 15% of people.
 A sagittal view of an eye with a zonular tuft (white line extending from the lens to the retina) and a cystic tuft (white spot on retina).
-Signs Symptoms Asymptomatic (no symptoms).
-Causes Congenital abnormality.
+Signs and Symptoms Signs Cystic Tuft White elevated bump on the retina, possibly surrounded by dark pigment.
+Zonular Tuft A long dark strand leading to an elevated white area of retina possibly surrounded by dark pigment.
+Symptoms Asymptomatic (no symptoms).
+Causes and Risk Factors Causes Congenital abnormality.
 Risk Factors There are no known risk factors.
-Prevention There are no known preventative measures.
-Treatments · Close monitoring every 1-2 years for development of a retinal hole or tear. · If a retinal hole or tear occurs; laser retinopexy surgery.
-Cystic tufts cause 10% of all retinal detachments but the risk of a retinal detachment for a patient with a cystic tuft is under 1%.
+Prevention and Treatment Prevention There are no known preventative measures.
+Treatments · Close monitoring every 1-2 years for development of a retinal hole or tear . · If a retinal hole or tear occurs; laser retinopexy surgery.
+Prognosis Cystic tufts cause 10% of all retinal detachments but the risk of a retinal detachment for a patient with a cystic tuft is under 1%.
 Regular eye exams can help detect any changes that may require surgery before a retinal detachment occurs.
 The vast majority of cases do not require any treatment and vision is never affected.
-Zonular tufts have a 2% lifetime risk of developing into a retinal detachment.
+Zonular tufts have a 2% lifetime risk of developing into a retinal detachment .
 Regular eye exams can decrease the odds of this occurring.
 For either tuft, seek medical attention same day with any new flashes of light, floaters or a veil appearance in vision.

 • Lattice and Snail Track Degeneration

-Dr Ben Wild Our vision comes from light waves stimulating retinal photoreceptors and these photoreceptors transferring their signals through the several different cells in the retina and onwards to the brain.
+Dr Ben Wild Overview Our vision comes from light waves stimulating retinal photoreceptors and these photoreceptors transferring their signals through the several different cells in the retina and onwards to the brain.
 For light to focus on the retina, it must pass through the cornea (front of the eye), the pupil, then lens and the clear vitreous humor gel.
 Sagittal view of a healthy eye.
-Lattice and snail track degenerations are mostly bilateral (both eyes) conditions thought to develop early in life (2nd or 3rd decade) most commonly in people who have moderate to high nearsightedness.
+Lattice and snail track degenerations are mostly bilateral (both eyes) conditions thought to develop early in life (2nd or 3rd decade) most commonly in people who have moderate to high nearsightedness .
 Simply put, they are like stretch marks on the retina.
 Snail tracks are white spindle shaped areas of retinal thinning.
 It is thought that this thinning then leads to pulling of the retina by the vitreous humor gel leading to lattice formation.
 Lattice presents as spindle shaped pigmented lines on the retina, often with white blood vessels overtop, often with retinal holes nearby, and liquefied vitreous gel overtop known as lacunae.
-Lattice degeneration is the most important degeneration linked to retinal detachments as 40% of all retinal detachments occur in eyes with lattice degeneration although only 1% of eyes with lattice degeneration develop a retinal detachment.
+Lattice degeneration is the most important degeneration linked to retinal detachments as 40% of all retinal detachments occur in eyes with lattice degeneration although only 1% of eyes with lattice degeneration develop a retinal detachment .
 A sagittal view of an eye with snail track degeneration (white) and lattice degeneration (black) with a retinal hole nearby.
-Signs Symptoms Asymptomatic (no symptoms).
-Causes Thin retina due to genetics or due to overgrowth of the eye (nearsightedness).
+Signs and Symptoms Signs Snail Track White spindle shaped lines in the retina.
+Lattice Spindle shaped lines of dark pigment in the retina, possible retinal holes nearby, white blood vessels overtop.
+Symptoms Asymptomatic (no symptoms).
+Causes and Risk Factors Causes Thin retina due to genetics or due to overgrowth of the eye ( nearsightedness ).
 Risk Factors Genetics, nearsightedness.
-Prevention There are no known preventative measures.
-Treatments · Close monitoring every 1-2 years for development of a retinal hole or tear. · If a retinal hole or tear occurs; laser retinopexy surgery.
-Neither snail track nor lattice degeneration affect vision.
-Vision is only affected if the degeneration leads to a retinal hole or tear and then a retinal detachment.
+Prevention and Treatment Prevention There are no known preventative measures.
+Treatments · Close monitoring every 1-2 years for development of a retinal hole or tear . · If a retinal hole or tear occurs; laser retinopexy surgery.
+Prognosis Neither snail track nor lattice degeneration affect vision.
+Vision is only affected if the degeneration leads to a retinal hole or tear and then a retinal detachmen t.
 Holes and tears can usually be treated with retinal laser surgery without any affects on vision but if a retinal detachment occurs, long-term vision will be permanently affected.
 For either lattice or snail track degeneration, seek medical attention same day with any new flashes of light, floaters or a veil appearance in vision.

 • Posterior Capsular Opacification